 The STAR initiative, led by the Curry School in partnership with colleagues across the University, aims to improve the lives of individuals with autism through groundbreaking research and innovative models for intervention and training.

 The newly developed Autism Research Core supports pan-university autism research by providing centralized project coordination, recruitment, and specialized testing by certified personnel.

-The dynamic new centralized autism data system enables secure storage and sharing of autism data, helping to monitor progress and outcomes.
+The dynamic new Autism DRIVE enables secure storage and sharing of autism data, helping to monitor progress and outcomes.
 The system also provides access to resources and supports for families and professionals – infusing cutting-edge knowledge into community-based practices.
 The STAR initiative also supports an innovative Autism Research in Practice System, providing a framework for integrating research and training into existing systems of care.